JoseBlanca/franklin/doc/source/annotation.rst

 GO annotation
 -------------

-ngs_backbone annotates the `Gene Ontology <http://www.geneontology.org/>` ontology terms by using `Blast2GO <http://www.blast2go.org/>`.
+ngs_backbone annotates the `Gene Ontology`_ ontology terms by using blast2go_.
 Blast2GO uses the results of a blast nr search to infer the relevant GO terms for every sequence.
 The corresponding blast analysis is annotate_go.

 Output files
 ____________